sveltejs/kit/documentation/docs/04-advanced-routing.md

 ### Optional parameters

 A route like `[lang]/home` contains a parameter named `lang` which is required.
-Sometimes it's benefitial to make these parameters optional, so that in this example both `home` and `en/home` point to the same page.
+Sometimes it's beneficial to make these parameters optional, so that in this example both `home` and `en/home` point to the same page.
 You can do that by wrapping the parameter in another bracket pair: `[[lang]]/home`

 Note that an optional route parameter cannot follow a rest parameter (`[...rest]/[[optional]]`), as it's impossible to know which way to match the route.